act-rules/act-rules.github.io/_rules/meta-refresh-no-delay-bc659a.md

 #### Failed Example 2

-The page redirects to a new page after 30 seconds.
+This page redirects to a new page after 30 seconds.

 ```html
 <head>